HelmyBlub/chatSim/tasks.md

 Tasks:
 - improve UI?
     - steps:
-        - selection display
+        - UI rectangles
-            - windows with tabs
+            - improve tabs
+            - citizen:
+                - separate data more
-            - display citizen data
+                - visualize data as bars?
-            - tab for log
-            - tab for citizen state
+                - think about how to better visualize

         - bottom centered:
             - buttons to press
             - citizen button